Siddhant23/NavigationManager/README.md

 ## ActionMode pausing/resuming

 When the NavigationView opens, you should finish or at least pause the ActionMode.
-To do this, you can implement NavigationViewManager.ActionModeListener in your fragments and then:
+To do this, you can implement NavigationManager.ActionModeListener in your fragments and then:

 ```java
 private ActionMode mActionMode;